Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 Recently, the emphasis in many-body dynamics has shifted from studying few-body correlation functions to investigating the fine-grained features of operator growth dynamics.
-This shift has revealed fundamental insights into quantum chaos and information scrambling \cite{Hayden_2007, Sekino_2008,Maldacena_2016, Shenker_2014, shenker2015stringyeffectsscrambling,Hosur_2016, Roberts_2015}, emergent hydrodynamic behavior \cite{nahum2018operator,hyp,von2018operator, SwingleNature2018,Vedika, XuSwingleScrambling2024, Kim2021}, and quantum complexity~\cite{Roberts_2017,von2022operator, mi2021information,abanin2025constructive}.
+This shift has revealed fundamental insights into quantum chaos and information scrambling \cite{Hayden_2007, Sekino_2008,Maldacena_2016, Shenker_2014, shenker2015stringyeffectsscrambling,Hosur_2016, Roberts_2015, Keles2019, Zhou2020, Kobrin2021_SYKChaos}, emergent hydrodynamic behavior \cite{nahum2018operator,hyp,von2018operator, SwingleNature2018,Vedika, XuSwingleScrambling2024, Kim2021}, and quantum complexity~\cite{Roberts_2017,von2022operator, mi2021information,abanin2025constructive}.
 At the same time, the emergence of highly coherent quantum simulators provides unprecedented access to observables capturing the detailed structure of operator growth and scrambling \cite{garttner2017measuring,li2017measuring,mi2021information,abanin2025constructive}.

-A central object in operator growth dynamics is the ``operator wavefunction''.
-At infinite temperature, one defines the operator wavefunction as $|O(t)) = \sum_P c_P(t) |P)$, where $O(t)$ is a time-evolved operator and $|P)$ is a complete operator basis, typically the basis of Pauli strings.
-One can then track the growth of \(O(t)\) by monitoring how the wavefunction \emph{amplitude} \(|c_P(t)|\) spreads over operators of progressively larger size.
+A central object in this pursuit is the ``operator wavefunction''.
+At infinite temperature, the operator wavefunction is defined as $|O(t)) = \sum_P c_P(t) |P)$, where $O(t)$ is a time-evolved operator and $|P)$ is a complete operator basis, often the basis of Pauli strings.
+The spreading of the wavefunction amplitude $|c_P(t)|$ encodes the growth of $O(t)$ in the space of Pauli strings---the hallmark of quantum scrambling.